Performance

 List Operations

 List operations find all objects a subject can access (or all subjects with access to an object).
-Performance varies by relation complexity:
+Performance characteristics vary significantly by result set size, not total dataset size.

 ListObjects (find objects a user can access):